bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 Sorry, does that answer your question?
 That was a longer.

-Speaker 3: 00:23:14
+[Audience]: 00:23:14

 Yes.
 Do you have a backup PD?
 So you can use backup for the scan and PD?

-Speaker 0: 00:23:27
+Lisa Neigut: 00:23:27

-Yes.
 Ideally, yeah, probably.
-But you wouldn't want to, if you have the spine key and you're deriving the scan key, yeah, this is beyond my pay grade at this point.
+But you wouldn't want to, if you have the spend key and you're deriving the scan key, yeah, this is beyond my pay grade at this point.
 But yeah, you're right.
-If you had a way of deriving the scan key from the spine key, then you wouldn't need to encode both of them in the descriptor, right?
+If you had a way of deriving the scan key from the spend key, then you wouldn't need to encode both of them in the descriptor, right?
 Because there would be, you would need to communicate that, it would be implicit.
 So maybe that's something to contribute back to the descriptors back, yeah.